-For most of the SLCF species, the global and regional anthropogenic emission trends developed for CMIP6 for the period 1850 to 2000 are not substantially different from those used in CMIP5 (Figures 6.18 & 6.19) despite the different method used to derive them.
-Hoesly et al. (2018, CEDS) developed an independent time series capturing trends in fuel use, technology, and level of control, whereas CMIP5 combined different emission data sets.
-However, for the period after 1990, the CMIP6 dataset shows for all species, except for SO2 and CO and since 2011 for NOx, a different trend than CMIP5, i.e., continued strong growth of emissions driven primarily by developments in Asia (Figure 6.19).
-The unprecedented growth of East and South Asian emissions since 2000 changed the global landscape of emissions making Asia the dominant SLCF source region (Figures 6.3, 6.19).
+For most of the SLCF species, the global and regional anthropogenic emission trends developed for CMIP6 for the period 1850–2000 are not substantially different from those used in CMIP5 (Figures 6.18 and 6.19) despite the different method used to derive them.
+Hoesly et al. (2018, CEDS) developed an independent time series capturing trends in fuel use, technology and level of control, whereas CMIP5 combined different emissions data sets.
+However, for the period after 1990, the CMIP6 dataset shows for all species, except for SO2 and CO, and since 2011 for NOx, a different trend than CMIP5 (i.e., continued strong growth of emissions driven primarily by developments in Asia (Figure 6.19)).
+The unprecedented growth of East and South Asian emissions since 2000 changed the global landscape of emissions, making Asia the dominant SLCF source region (Figures 6.3 and 6.19).
 The Representative Concentration Pathways (RCP) scenarios used in AR5 started from the year 2000 (van Vuuren et al., 2011) and did not represent well the development of SLCF emissions until 2015.
 The CEDS inventory (Hoesly et al., 2018) includes improved representation of these trends and the estimate for 2014.
-These findings have been largely supported by several independent emission inventory studies and remote sensing data analysis, however, for the last decade the decline of Asian emissions of SO2 and NOx appears underestimated while growth of BC and OC emissions in Asia and Africa seems overestimated in CMIP6, compared to most recent regional evaluations (Klimont et al., 2017a; Zheng et al., 2018b; Elguindi et al., 2020; Kanaya et al., 2020; McDuffie et al., 2020), which are largely considered in the updated release of the CEDS (Hoesly et al., 2019).
-Consequently, global CMIP6 anthropogenic emissions for 2015 are likely overestimated by about 10% for SO2 and NOx and about 15% for BC and OC.
+These findings have been largely supported by several independent emission inventory studies and remote-sensing data analysis, however, for the last decade the decline of Asian emissions of SO2 and NOx appears underestimated while growth of BC and OC emissions in Asia and Africa seems overestimated in CMIP6, compared to most recent regional evaluations (Klimont et al., 2017a; Zheng et al., 2018b; Elguindi et al., 2020; Kanaya et al., 2020; McDuffie et al., 2020), which are largely considered in the updated release of the CEDS (Hoesly et al., 2019).
+Consequently, global CMIP6 anthropogenic emissions for 2015 are likely overestimated by about 10% for SO2 and NOx and by about 15% for BC and OC.

 For SO2, independent emission inventories and observational evidence show that on a global scale strong growth of Asian emissions has been countered by reduction in North America and Europe (Reis et al., 2012; Amann et al., 2013; Crippa et al., 2016; Aas et al., 2019).
-Since about 2006, also Chinese emissions declined by nearly 70% by 2017 (Silver et al., 2018; Zheng et al., 2018b; Mortier et al., 2020; Tong et al., 2020) (high confidence).
-The estimated reduction in China contrasts continuing strong growth of SO2 emissions in South Asia (Figure 6.19).
-In 2014, over 80% of anthropogenic SO2 emissions originated from power plants and industry with Asian sources contributing more than 50% of total (Figure 6.3).
+Since about 2006, also Chinese emissions declined by nearly 70% by 2017 (high confidence) (Silver et al., 2018; Zheng et al., 2018b; Mortier et al., 2020; Tong et al., 2020).
+The estimated reduction in China contrasts with continuing strong growth of SO2 emissions in South Asia (Figure 6.19).
+In 2014, over 80% of anthropogenic SO2 emissions originated from power plants and industry with Asian sources contributing more than 50% of the total (Figure 6.3).